senzing-garage/serve-grpc/docs/examples.md

 ### Docker example - Using external SQLite database

-:no-entry: This technique is not recommended.
+:no_entry: This technique is not recommended.
 It crashes on macOS and Windows and is unstable in Linux.

 1. This usage creates an SQLite database that is outside the Docker container.